Flat Tax: The Sooner the Better

 1) We worry ourselves sick about health care—its cost and our our access to it.

 2) Our entrepreneurs and corporations are burdened by increasingly complex requirements to record, maintain, and retain records so as to pay—or not pay—state and Federal income taxes.
-It has now become virtually impossible for an individual to fill out an error-free Federal tax-return (with or without the assistance of Turbo-Tax).
+It has now become virtually impossible for an individual to fill out an error-free Federal tax-return without help from a south carolina registered agent.

 While these two concerns may not always be seen as closely linked, I believe that taking bold action now—on either health care or the tax code—could sustain the new administration’s adrenaline rush and lead to improving both situations.